Interested in how the small business deduction in Canada can save you money through a special tax rate? If so, we’re here to help!

 - Incorporated in Canada;

-- More than 50% of the voting share capital of the corporation must be owned by Canadian residents; and
+- More than 50% of the voting share capital of the corporation must be owned by Canadian residents;

 - Is not listed on a stock exchange.

-To take advantage of the small business deduction, your accountant must prepare a Corporate Income Tax Return and claim the small business deduction on the return.
-For corporations that earn both investment and active business income, a separate calculation must be performed on Federal Schedule 7 of the Corporate Income Tax Return to calculate the small business deduction.
+Now you know what types of corporations and earnings qualify for the small business deduction; the final topic of discussion is how to take full advantage of it.
+To do this, ask your accountant to prepare Corporate Income Tax Return and claim the small business tax rate on the return.
+If you would like to do this yourself, please visit our resource (How Can I Prepare an Income Tax return for my Corporation?)
+Should your corporation earn both investment and active business gains, a separate calculation must be performed on Federal Schedule 7 of the Corporate Income Tax Return to calculate the proper percentage.

 Assuming that your corporation makes more than $500,000 in profit, the excess profit above that limit will be levied with a percentage of 26.5%.
 Therefore, it is best to declare a bonus payable to yourself to reduce the corporation’s profit to $500,000 or less.
 However, when making the bonus, be sure to pay it within 180 days of your corporation’s year end.
 If you do not, the bonus will not be tax deductible

 If you are in a partnership, there is an additional way to make the most of your CCPC savings.
 Let us say that you are a couple that owns two CCPC’s.
 If you both own one of the companies with no co-ownership (meaning that you do not own shares in your partner’s company and vice-versa), you can allocate $500,000 to each company.
 If you and your partner own the two companies together, then you only get $500,000 to split between the companies.
 The Canada Revenue Agency does this to prevent people from owning multiple companies and unfairly receiving a reduction on all of them.